recipe-ipsum/recipe-ipsum/roadmap.md

-# Recipe Ipsum Roadmap
+# Recipe Ipsum's (unclear) roadmap

 - Improve measurment conversion
 - Improve "Serious Mode"
   - Better Name Generation
   - Order Steps
 - Create a seperate repo to turn this into an API
+  - Create a docs repo
-- Once API is built, change the core recipe ipsum repo to use said API
+  - Switch OG repo to use API
-- Create a Figma Plugin for Recipe Ipsum (needs API)
+  - Figma and maybe sketch plugin(s) that utilizes the API